-2.6.1.
-Rochester School
+12.6.1 Rochester School

 Rochester School was first led by the William H Riker, pioneer of the new method of positive political theory.
-Positive political theory, or rational choice theory, aim to build formal models of collective decision making processes frequently relying on the assumption of self-interested rational action.
-Rochester School mainly consists of political scientists and not economists.
-As the many practitioners belongs to this school are based in Rochester, it is mainly called the Rochester School of Public Choice.
+Positive political theory, or rational choice theory, aims to build formal models of collective decision making processes frequently relying on the assumption of self-interested rational action.
+Rochester School mainly consists of political scientists.
+As the many practitioners belonging to this school are based in Rochester, it is mainly called the Rochester School of Public Choice.
 The objective of the Rochester School theorist is firstly, to make the positive statements about political phenomena or descriptive generalizations that can be subjected to empirical verification.
-The method of Positive political theory is basically to explain the political process scientifically that involves the use of the mathematical models, statistical analysis, game theory decision theory and the historical narratives and experiments.
+The method of Positive political theory is basically to explain the political process scientifically that involves the use of the mathematical models, statistical analysis, game theory, decision making theory and the historical narratives and experiments.

-Secondly, Rational Choice theory attempts looks to individual decision making as the source of collective political outcomes and suggests that the individual function according to the logic of rational self-interest.
+Secondly, Rational Choice Theory attempts to realise individual decision making as the source of collective political outcomes and suggests that the individual function according to the logic of rational self-interest.
 Through the assumptions of rational self-interest, positive political theory postulates a specific motivational foundation for behaviour.
 Rochester School is the most technical work in public choice.
-The school basic ideas in relation to politics is that political studies are much effective from rational choice perspective then the public interest perspective.
+The basic ideas of the school in are that political studies are much effective from rational choice perspective than the public interest perspective.

-2.6.2 CHICAGO SCHOOL
+12.6.2 Chicago School

-The Chicago School, a very distinct school of the political economy has long been recognized by economists of all persuasions.
-According to the George J Stigler stated that " the notion of the Chicago perspective on economics includes a self-conscious orientation towards politics and its study."
-The Chicago Pubic Choice economists are different from other Chicago economists in their topic of study.
-According to S. Sen, "among the three prominent public choice schools in America, the Chicago stands out for its work in the field of regulation."
+The Chicago School, a very distinct school of the political economy, has long been recognized by the economists.
+According to the George J. Stigler stated that the notion of the Chicago perspective on economics includes a self-conscious orientation towards politics and its study.
+The Chicago Pubic Choice economists are different from other Chicago economists.
+According to S. Sen, "Among the three prominent public choice schools in America, the Chicago stands out for its work in the field of regulation."
 The prominent Chicago Public School theorists are David Friedman, Robert Friedan and Robert Lucas.
 The most notable assumption in the Chicago view of politics has mainly expressed by the Stigler and Becker.
-They believe that political activity is motivated by the same forces as market behaviour and the condition under which political choices are made clearly encourages behaviour that is shaped by forces like ideas, values, norms or ideology.
-Another important standpoint of Chicago School which makes it different from other school of public choice is Stigler theory of 'regulatory capture' where he emphasised that those who are regulated by the state, themselves capture the regulatory process and earn benefits at the cost of consumers.
+They believe that political activity is motivated by the same forces as market behaviour and the condition under which political choices are made, clearly encourages behaviour that is shaped by forces like ideas, values, norms or ideology.
+Another important standpoint of Chicago School which makes it different from other schools of public choice is Stigler's theory of 'regulatory capture' where he emphasized that those who are regulated by the state, themselves capture the regulatory process and earn benefits at the cost of consumers.

-2.6.3 VIRGINIA SCHOOL
+12.6.3 Virginia School